 The study does give some examples of how companies have created that safe to fail environment.
 Similar to the blameless post-mortem, GE Healthcare host quarterly exercises that focus on failure, and learning.
-The exercise is intended to legitimize failure, growth,
+The exercise is intended to legitimize failure, growth, and learning.

 We have to look at this through the lens of systems thinking.
 The actors in the system behave rationally based on the way the system is set up.